thaddavis/crewai_and_agentops_script/video_script/1/6_adding_agents_config.md

 - FileNotFoundError: [Errno 2] No such file or directory: '/code/src/our_crew_of_agents/config/agents.yaml'

+- Hopefully it make sense that if we add a file called agents.yaml at this location on our "mini-machine" or devcontainer it'll go away

+- Moving forward I'll just be saying devcontainer...

-- The way CrewAI is designed requires us to specify a file called `agents.yaml` that will define how each agent in our group of agents works...
+- The way CrewAI is designed requires us to specify this file that will hold the configuration of how each agent in our team or crew works...

 - https://docs.crewai.com/getting-started/Start-a-New-CrewAI-Project-Template-Method/#agentsyaml

-This `agents.yaml` file has to be placed in a specific location to work...
+So let's add this file at this exact location...

 - `mkdir -p src/our_crew_of_agents/config`
 - `touch src/our_crew_of_agents/config/agents.yaml`

-And it this `agents.yaml` file we place the configuration for the agents in our crew

-As of 9-27-2024 and crewai v0.64.0, the configuration of each agent in this file follows the specific structure shown here...
+As of 9-28-2024, the configuration of each agent in this file follows the specific structure shown here ...

 ```
 name_of_agent: